 Fleming compiled a 4-1 record and 3.48 ERA during his junior season (2004) at Cal Poly before elbow problems limited his appearances the rest of his Mustang career.
 He compiled a 19-4 record and 3.10 ERA with 147 strikeouts in two seasons at Palomar Community College before transferring to Cal Poly, earning All-Pacific Coast Conference honors in 2004.

 A 2000 graduate of Valley Center High School in San Diego County, Fleming was the 2000 Valley League Player of the Year and led Valley Center to the 2000 CIF-San Diego Section Division III championship game after a perfect 16-0 league season.
 Fleming, a two-time all-league pick and an All-North County selection, also played basketball at Valley Center.

 Fleming obtained his bachelor’s degree in social science at Cal Poly in 2006 with a minor in anthropology/geography and history.

-Fleming is certified by TRX in suspension training, functional training and as a RIP trainer.
+Fleming is certified by TRX in suspension training, group suspension training, functional training and RIP training.
 Hobbies include reading and writing, working out, beach and golf.